The Government is committed to the safety and wellbeing of all NDIS participants and making sure NDIS funding is used the right way.

 - improve how government agencies work together to quickly detect, resolve and prevent fraud and serious organised crime in the NDIS and other government programs

-- strengthen and improve the NDIS and other government payment systems, making it harder to intentionally do the wrong thing, including spending funds incorrectly.
+- strengthen and improve the NDIS and other government payment systems, making it easy to do the right thing and harder to do the wrong thing, including spending funds incorrectly.

 - reduce the impacts of fraud on NDIS participants